A K-theoretic interpretation of real Deligne cohomology: Equivalent descriptions of

 \begin{lemma} If $A$ is a Fr\'echet $k$-algebra (for $k\in \{\R,\Cx\}$), there exists a canonical zigzag

 in $\Ch(\pro(\Ban))$ to a sum of truncated de Rham complexes.
-The first map is always a strict quasi-isomorphism, and the second is so whenever $A=\C^{\infty}(\R^d,k)$, or $k=\Cx$ and $A$ is the ring of complex analytic functions on an open polydisc. \end{lemma} \begin{proof}[Proof (sketch)] Adapting \cite[Lemma 9.6.10 and Proposition 9.8.3]{W}, there is a strict quasi-isomorphism to the complex $\hat{\CC}_{\bt}(A/k) $ from the total complex $\hat{\cB}(A/k)$ of the completed version of Connes' double complex.
+The first map is always a strict quasi-isomorphism, and the second is so whenever $A=\C^{\infty}(M,k)$ for a smooth manifold $M$, or $k=\Cx$ and $A$ is the ring of complex analytic functions on an open polydisc. \end{lemma} \begin{proof}[Proof (sketch)] Adapting \cite[Lemma 9.6.10 and Proposition 9.8.3]{W}, there is a strict quasi-isomorphism to the complex $\hat{\CC}_{\bt}(A/k) $ from the total complex $\hat{\cB}(A/k)$.
 That the quasi-isomorphism is strict follows because the proofs provide explicit contracting homotopies.